BoltzExchange/boltz-client/docs/intro.md

 ## Setup

 Binaries for the latest release of Boltz Client can be found on the [releases page](https://github.com/BoltzExchange/boltz-client/releases).
-If no binaries are available for your platform, you can build them yourself with the instructions provided in the [README](https://github.com/BoltzExchange/boltz-client#building).
+If no binaries are available for your platform, you can build them yourself with the instructions above.

 ### Configuration